feichao93/temme/readme.md

 ## Nested Array-Captures

 Array-capture can be nested.
 Just place a array-capture within another array-capture.
-[In this StackOverflow example][example-so-all-answers-and-all-comments], one question has several answers and each answer has several comments.
+[In this StackOverflow example][example-so-question-detail], one question has several answers and each answer has several comments.
 We could use the nested array-captures to capture an array of arrays of comments.

 ## Parent Reference `&`